drazdra/UNN/README.md

  - And then, with a wicked smile, gradually changes these coordinates as if the second dot is alive and crawls upon that circle, until it returns to the same spot.
  - And so on again and again.

-It doesn't stop there; it uses separate pairs of axes for various distances.
+What's more; it uses separate pairs of axes for various distances.
 So, if the first pair is for, say, 10 miles (tokens), the next one can be for 20 tokens, the next one for 40, and so on.
 In this setup, at token #40, the first pair of axes has made 4 full circles, while the last one has made only 1.

 But... axes of what?
 Which pattern do we torture this way?
 Well, these rotations are applied to the Q and K results.